 Photo:

 Velkommen til Poulsbo!
-Nestled right on Liberty Bay, equidistant from the Bainbridge Island and Kingston ferries, lies the historic town of Poulsbo, Washington.
+Nestled right on Liberty Bay, equal distance from the Bainbridge Island and Kingston ferries, lies the historic town of Poulsbo, Washington.
 Often referred to as “Little Norway” or the “Viking City,” this charming town’s rich Norwegian heritage is evident as you wander downtown and explore the surrounding area.

 Fill a day or a weekend with wonderful local shopping, kid-friendly breweries and several notable museums.
 In December, witness Vikings deliver a solstice proclamation, pay a visit to a Nordic Father Christmas and enjoy holiday light displays adorning the downtown.
 I live here, yet still find myself “playing tourist” as Poulsbo has much to offer.
 Unique seasonal events make it even more of a worthwhile destination in winter.

-As you make your way down Front Street, kids can enjoy picking out a gift for a friend at The Curious Child or trying on Viking helmets outside Cat’s Meow.
+As you make your way down Front Street, kids may enjoy picking out a gift for a friend at The Curious Child or trying on Viking helmets outside Cat’s Meow.
 Indigo Plum has shoes for everyone in the family.
 A trip to Poulsbo isn’t complete without a stop at Nordiska for beautiful Nordic-inspired housewares, gifts, children’s clothing and toys.
 For book lovers, Poulsbo’s downtown boasts two independent bookstores, Away with Words and Liberty Bay Books; both are worth visiting for their curated children’s selections.

-As you wander, take note of the Viking ship adornment on street benches and count the many Viking-themed murals all over town.
+As you wander, take note of the Viking ship adornments on street benches and count the many Viking-themed murals all over town.
 Don’t miss posing in front of the red phone booth at the corner of Front Street and Jensen Way.

 Stroll to a nearby playground

 If your in-town wandering leaves your legs wanting more of a stretch, stroll along the Muriel Iverson Williams Waterfront Park to take in the gorgeous views of Liberty Bay.
-Head north, along the boardwalk and a short path, to American Legion Park to find a small playground structure and greenspace where kids can run.
+Head north, along the boardwalk and a short path, to American Legion Park to find a small playground structure and green space where kids can run.
 The larger Lions Park playground is less than 1 mile from downtown and makes for a lovely 15-minute walk along the water to the south.

 Visit a museum

-For a small town, Poulsbo, and the surrounding area, offer an impressive collection of high-quality museums, most with free admission.
+For a small town, Poulsbo, together with the surrounding area, offers an impressive collection of high-quality museums, most with free admission.
 Winter is a particularly great time to visit these indoor spaces, where your kids can captain a boat, touch sea stars, visit the gravesite of Seattle’s namesake or pretend to drive a submarine.
+As you take in the sights and sounds downtown, be sure to stop by:

-- Poulsbo Heritage Museum.
-The museum displays cultural artifacts with a focus on inclusive history and encourages (gentle) hands-on exploration.
+- Poulsbo Heritage Museum: The museum displays cultural artifacts with a focus on inclusive history and encourages (gentle) hands-on exploration.
 Open daily, by donation.

-- Maritime Museum.
-Next door to the Heritage Museum, this museum has a small children’s room, a scavenger hunt game and a play boat in its “boatyard” that my kids love.
-Open daily, by donation.
+- Maritime Museum: Next door to the Heritage Museum, this museum has a small children’s room, a scavenger hunt game and a play boat in its “boatyard” that my kids love.
+The museum is open daily with free admission; donations are encouraged.

 If you’re up for a short drive, find your way to:

-- U.S. Naval Undersea Museum.
-Visitors have the chance to step inside a real submarine control room and learn about the Navy’s undersea history and technology.
+- U.S. Naval Undersea Museum: Visitors have the chance to step inside a real submarine control room and learn about the Navy’s undersea history and technology.
 Open Wednesday–Monday, free admission.

 Combine kid-friendly hiking with Legos and the best breakfast sandwich in the Northwest